More About Smart recovery

 - We don't require you to commit to abstinence for life (we help you aim to achieve your personal goals and you are welcome at our meetings as long as they are helpful to you)

-- We believe in the power of choice and there are many choices to be made in recovery.
+- We believe in the power of choice and there are many choices to be made in addiction recovery.

 Where are SMART meetings held / who are meetings for?